Royals vs. Athletics Player Props Betting Odds

 Pérez Stats

-- Salvador Perez has recorded 109 hits with 19 doubles, 19 home runs and 16 walks.
+- Salvador Perez has put up 109 hits with 19 doubles, 19 home runs and 16 walks.
 He has driven in 55 runs.

 Pérez Recent Games